Glossary TermApril 20, 2024

 • Likely P&D (pump and dump)

-• Volume will dry up suddenly
+• Volume will suddenly dry up

-Pro tip: If a coin with $100k daily volume suddenly does $10M, that's not organic.
-That's manipulation.
+Pro tip: When a coin with $100,000 daily volume suddenly does $10 million, that is not organic.
+That is manipulation.

 Volume Strategies